Separation or Divorce Coaching and Support

 • 2.
 Anger and Grief

 As the reality sets in, strong emotions often surface.
 These may include sadness, anger, guilt, resentment, or shame.
-It’s a painful stage but also an important part of emotional processing.
+It’s a painful stage but also an important part of emotional processing and acceptance that things will be different.

 Common signs: